Neara-Software/ground_segmentation_exercise/README.md

 - you can use libraries of your choosing for helper functions and classes but you cannot use functions that would implement the bulk of the algorithm i.e. you can use `sklearn.linear_model.LinearRegression` but you can't use something like `library.detect_ground()`
 - output the final colouring using the provided visualize() function or you can plot the images with something like matplotlib.
 If you do it file based, it could be `ground[0-5].png` in the current directory

 Bonus points if you can derive extra segments of the pole or the surroundings.
+There is a reference link at the bottom to some datasets if you want to take an ML approach.

 ## Inputs
 Scans are available in the [./data](./data/) folder.
 You can assume the biggest and main vertical stick is the power pole.